-The status and health information shown on this page represents the state of the service or role instance at a given point in time.
-The exceptions are the charts and the Logs and Events tabs, which show information for the time range currently selected on the Time Range Selector (which defaults to the past 30 minutes).
-By default, the information shown on this page is for the current time.
-You can view status for a past point in time simply by moving the time marker (\diamondsuit) to a point in the past.
+The health and status information on the Status page represents the state of the service or role instance at a given point in time.
+The charts (and the Logs and Events under Diagnostics) represent the time range selected on the Time Range Selector (which defaults to the past 30 minutes).
+You can view health, status, and chart historical data by expanding the Time Range Selector (click the mini line chart under "admin") and moving the time marker (♦) to a point in the past.

-When you move the time marker to a point in the past (for Services/Roles that support health history), the Health Status clearly indicates that it is referring to a past time.
-A Now button (\mathbb{M}) allows you to quickly switch to view the current state of the service.
-In addition, the Actions menu is disabled while you are viewing status in the past - to ensure that you cannot accidentally take an action based on outdated status information.
+When you move the time marker to a point in the past (for services and roles that support health history), the entire Status page updates to the time selected.
+A Now button (M) allows you to quickly return to the current state of the service.
+The Actions menu is disabled while viewing a past status to ensure that you cannot accidentally act on outdated status information.